Accessibility Statement for Living with Machines

 Further information about Accessibility at the British Library can be found on our Visit Us website.

-This website is partially compliant with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018, due to the non-compliances listed below.
+This website is fully compliant with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Non accessible content